 Encourages People Not to Grow Up

 Where’s the motivation to become a responsible adult with a partner and family when it’s so easy to find a new person to get involved with every weekend (and sometimes even during the week!).
 This contributes to a culture where people say “30 is the new 20,” and more and more young adults are waiting til late in their twenties to move out of their parents houses and start careers.
-The hook up culture is hard to get out of when you live at home.
+The hookup culturemakes dating harder especially when you still live at home.

 Part of growing up is finding a monogamous partner to spend one’s life with.
 This leads to other life milestones like buying a house, having children, and investing in one’s career more fully.
 So how are you supposed to find someone who wants to live in the world as an adult, when everything around you is encouraging men and women alike to delay the growing up process?

 The good news is, there are still people like you in the world, who would prefer to date the old fashioned way.
 The way where there is courtship and real, human connection.
 I still believe in doing things the old fashioned way, and that’s how I run Something More.
 By taking the time to really get to know you, I set up matches with other people who are looking for the same deep, connected relationship you’re looking for.
 Contact me today and I will take you out of the Austin dating scene…maybe for good!